-Atto ordable Housing Selection Criteria - Check off and Address each criterion as it applies: Will this involve the renovation of an existing building?
+Will this involve the renovation of an existing building?
 If so, ☐ Is the building structurally sound? ☐ Is it free of lead paint?
 Is it free of asbestos, pollutants, and other hazards? ☐ Is there Town sewerage?
 Or is the septic system in compliance with Title 5? ☐ Does the building comply with building, sanitary and handicap accessibility codes? ☐ Is this a conversion of market rate to affordable housing? ☐ Is this a tax title property?
 Does this project involve the building of a new structure?
-If so, ☐ Will the structure be built on tax title property, on Town owned land or donated land? ☐ Will the building be free of environmental hazards?
-Will the building be free of chivironmental hazards: ☐ Are there programs such as Habitat for Humanity involved? ☐ Will the project be built on a previously developed site?
+If so, ☐ Will the building be free of environmental hazards? ☐ Are there programs such as Habitat for Humanity involved? ☐ Will the project be built on a previously developed site?
 Does the project provide housing that is similar in design and scale with the surrounding community?
 Does this serve the 60% income level population?
 Does this serve the 80% income level population?
 Is long-term affordability assured?
 Will this be geared to one age group?
 Will there be more than two bedrooms?
 Will there be multiple units?
 Will it be located near services (grocery, mass transit, etc.)?
 Will priority be given to local residents or employees of local businesses?

-CPC FY24 APPLICATION INSTRUCTIONS, FORM, CHECKLISTS & REQUIRED ATTACHMENTS
+CPC FY25 APPLICATION INSTRUCTIONS, FORM, CHECKLISTS & REQUIRED ATTACHMENTS

-Final CPC Applications are Due Friday, September 30, 2022 by 12:00 pm.
+Final CPC Applications are Due Friday, September 29, 2023 by 12:00 pm.